You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Meg Whitman, President and CEO of Hewlett-Packard (source)

-Add to this the fact that creating and honing a brand message, and translating it into product pages that convert, requires numerous individuals across multiple departments working together.
+Add to this the fact that creating and honing a brand message and translating it into product pages that convert requires numerous individuals across multiple departments working together.
 For example, specifications come from product managers, marketers write your descriptions, and digital assets come from your design department.

 PIM’s workflow functionality drives productivity by automating simple tasks and automatically assigning more complicated tasks to the correct team member.
 Further, workflow organizes tasks, notifying the next stakeholder when a required task is finished, driving processes forward in an orderly fashion.
-In short, workflow requires the communication your product pages require to convert customers.
+In short, workflow requires the communication your product pages need to convert customers.

-8. PIM Incorporates Your Brand Message’s Keywords to Drive SEO
+1. PIM Incorporates Your Brand Message’s Keywords to Drive SEO

 Drive visitors to your product pages by embedding robust keywords directly into your product pages.

-9. Deliver the Right Amount of Brand Message Content with PIM
+1. Deliver the Right Amount of Brand Message Content with PIM

 Your brand message is only hindered by unnecessary or redundant information.